robotnic/angular-xmpp/README.md

 Try here:  http://datenkueche.com/buddycloud/v7/ For testing, open the "login" dropdown and click "sign in".
 At the moment username and password are prefilled.
 You can play with a real account with real data.

+Known bugs: rest api down, search and register are not working

 Screenshot
 ![bootstrap design](https://raw.githubusercontent.com/robotnic/angular-xmpp-services/master/src/assets/docimg/bootstrap.png)